ktonal/audioset-downloader/README.md

                                  matching)
   -f, --full-source              if provided, download full examples instead
                                  of 10 sec. segments (default=False)
+  -mv, --most-viewed             if --n-examples is provided, only the n most
-  --help                         Show this message and exit.
+                                 viewed examples will be downloaded -ml, --most-liked              if --n-examples is provided, only the n most liked examples will be downloaded --help                         Show this message and exit.
 ```